geremachek/nilus/README.md

-# 🏺 Νεῖλόν (Ne~il\|on)
+# 🏺 nilus

-Nilus is a tool for writing ancient Greek with a Latin keyboard.
+Nilus (Νεῖλόν, Ne~il\|on) is a tool for writing ancient Greek with a Latin keyboard.
 It allows you to use all of those pesky accents and diacritics not usually allowed with a Greek keyboard.

 Each Latin character is replaced with a phonetically equivalent Greek character, or a Greek character found in the same place on the keyboard.
 (When using `-k`)